vaquarkhan/microservices-recipes-a-free-gitbook/AUTHOR.md

 ## Viquar Khan

-**Viquar Khan** is a Senior Data Architect at AWS Professional Services, bringing over 20+ years of expertise in finance and data analytics, empowering global financial institutions to harness the full potential of AWS technologies.
-He designs advanced, customized data solutions tailored to complex industry needs.
+**Viquar Khan** is a Senior Data Architect at AWS Professional Services.
+He has spent more than twenty years on distributed systems and data architecture, mostly with financial institutions on AWS.

 ### Professional Background